pamelatholan/Pamazon/README.md

 # Pamazon
-### CLI Storefront
-#### An Amazon-like storefront utilizing MySQL and Node.js.
+An Amazon-like storefront utilizing MySQL and Node.js.
 The app will take in orders from customers and deplete stock from the store's inventory.

 ### Customer CLI
 * Create a MySQL Database.